SapiensAnatis/Dawnshard/PhotonStateManager/README.md

 PhotonStateManager exposes a very simple REST API that is divided into two halves: 'private' endpoints designed for consumption by the Photon server, and 'public' endpoints that are designed to be consumed by the main Dragalia Lost API server.
 The private endpoints are under the /event/ route group, and the public endpoints are under the /get/ route group.

-The private endpoints are secured by bearer token authentication set by an environment variable `PHOTON_TOKEN`.
+The private endpoints are secured by bearer token authentication set by an IConfiguration property `PhotonOptions.Token`.
+The simplest way to configure this is by setting the environment variable `PhotonOptions__Token`.

 ### /get/ endpoints